It had its time of glory in the past. In ancient Greece, philosophy

 An example of a "philosophical subject" of interest for Jean-Marc

-Lévy-Leblond (if I remember well ; but he is physicst before being philosopher)
+Lévy-Leblond (if I remember well ; but he is physicst before

-is about noticing that
+being philosopher) is about noticing that modern theories such as

-modern theories such as relativity and quantum physics, failed to go
+relativity and quantum physics, failed to go through a work of

-through a work of cleaning up their fundamental concepts
+cleaning up their fundamental concepts and vocabulary to a

-and vocabulary to a comparable extent as classical physics had
+comparable extent as classical physics had succeeded before.
+So they

-the language, intuition and even mathematical parameters of
+are still often presented inside the language, intuition and even

-theories and the classical intuitions and language still used to
+the modern intended theories and the classical intuitions and

-expressed them, brings these theories an unfortunate reputation
+language still used to expressed them, brings these theories an

-of being counter-intuitive.
+unfortunate reputation of being counter-intuitive.

 That's right, but: what's the use of making a philosophy about it ?